 Most shooters out there have astigmatism will see reticle starburst if the brightness is dialed up too high.

-The holographic reticle is projected differently than an reflex red dot, but shooters with poor eye sight will still see a blurry reticle until they're fixed.
+The holographic reticle is projected differently than an reflex red dot, and users with poor eye sight will see a blurry reticle until their vision is corrected.

 For this review, I worn corrective lens and I also used a camera to check the clarity of the reticle.
 The result is that the reticle is very crisp, and if there is anything that looks blurry it will be an eyesight problem.